 While IT assessments are now more commonplace, with numerous companies pitching you daily for your business, you need to keep several essential things in mind to ensure your engagement succeeds.
-In this blog post, I’ll look at four of the most important factors.
+In this blog post, I’ll look at five of the most important factors.

 1. Consider Your IT’s Current State